FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	Before using the spraying function, it is necessary to establish the corresponding tool coordinate system first, and apply the established tool coordinate system during program teaching.

-**Step2**: After the configuration is complete, click the four buttons "Start Spraying", "Stop Spraying", "Start Cleaning the Gun" and "Stop Cleaning the Gun" to debug the spray gun;
+**Step2**: After the configuration is complete, click the four buttons "Start Spraying", "Stop Spraying", "Start Cleaning the Gun" and "Stop Cleaning the Gun" to debug the spray gun.

 .. figure:: robot_peripherals/017.png
    :align: center
-   :width: 3in
+   :width: 4in

 .. centered:: Figure 8.4-1 Gun Configuration